Recycling champions

 Hot Bin trial summer 2022

-We currently have 15 families and community groups trialling Hot Bins to see how it helps minimise their food waste.
+Last summer 15 families and community groups trialled Hot Bins to see how they help minimise their food waste.

 A Hot Bin can take cooked food waste (including bones), peelings, pet waste and more and turn it into rich compost in 30 – 90 days by heating the waste up to 60°C. The result is a nutrient-rich compost for your garden for minimal effort and reduced food waste in your rubbish bin.

-Meet our new round of trial participants and stay up to date with how they're getting on.
+Meet our trial participants and stay up to date with how they're getting on.

 Day family